zxphyrx/highway/app/views/advanced/overview.md

 <br>
 As long as your PR doesn't have any conflicts, we'll merge it and your submission will be added to the project list!
 Other people will be able to see your journal & see what you're up to.

 After that, you're done!
-You can move onto designing
+You can move onto designing.

-The gallery will unlock on May 20th, 2025.
+The gallery will unlock on May 23th, 2025.

 Each project you design that is approved gets you **6 points**, or **10 points** if you build an extra advanced project (scrol to bottom)